COVID digest: Germany's BioNTech unveils mobile vaccine units | DW | 16.02.2022

 Nursing homes were largely left to fend for themselves, with the report calling what happened a "silent catastrophe" due to a lack of masks and protective clothing.

-"Protective equipment mainly provided to hospitals ... but not to nursing homes," the report said.
+"Protective equipment was mainly provided to hospitals ... but not to nursing homes," the report said.

 A ban on visits to nursing homes was also found to have had "major social and psychological consequences."